Dislocated Ribs: Symptoms, Treatment, and Causes

 - Other ribs becoming numbed or paralyzed

-If you have ever felt that your rib has been dislocated or you heard something pop in your chest, then you should apply some first aid.
-And before anything else, do not think of using a warm compress.
+If you are experiencing this injury, you should apply first aid.
 Tell somebody to get you an ice pack, lie down on your bed or sofa, and place the pack on top of the area where the pain originates.

 Remember the RICE mnemonic that stands for

 A couple of days after your rib is treated, you can start rehabilitating.
-If you are relaxing, you can use a warm compress to alleviate the pain and the swelling of the area that was affected by the separated rib.
+You might find it helpful to use a warm compress to alleviate the pain and the swelling of the area that was affected by the injured rib.

 The heat will improve healing speed and blood flow.
 It will also make you feel comfortable.
 However, when applying heat to your injured area, be sure that you lie down straight or in a natural position.
 If done correctly, the muscles on top of the rib will become relaxed and will make you feel relief.

 When it comes to diet, you need to eat protein rich foods.
 Protein will help you develop muscles easier.
 A few of those protein rich foods you can eat are eggs, milk, cheese, poultry, fish, and meat.
 The extra muscles will help protect your ribs.

 In some cases, your doctor may tell you to take vitamin and mineral supplements to hasten your recovery.

 Is your rib hurting?